Paraskevidekatriaphobia: Fear of Friday the 13th

 “Friday 13th is unlucky for some.
 The risk of hospital admission as a result of a transport accident may be increased by as much as 52 percent.
 Staying at home is recommended.”

 Paraskevidekatriaphobics — people afflicted with a morbid, irrational fear of Friday the 13th — are no doubt pricking up their ears just now, buoyed by evidence that their fears may not be so irrational after all.
-But it’s unwise to take solace in a single scientific study (the only one of its kind, so far as I know), especially one so peculiar.
+But it’s unwise to take solace in a single scientific study (the only one of its kind, as far as I know), especially one so peculiar.
 I suspect it has more to teach us about human psychology than it does about any particular date on the calendar.

 The Most Widespread Superstition

-The sixth day of the week and the number 13 both have foreboding reputations said to date from ancient times; their inevitable conjunction from one to three times a year portends more misfortune than some credulous minds can bear.
+The sixth day of the week and the number 13 both have foreboding reputations dating from ancient times; their inevitable conjunction from one to three times a year portends more misfortune than some credulous minds can bear.
 Folklorists say it’s probably the most widespread superstition in the UK (and no doubt in other parts of the world, as well) — some people won’t go to work on Friday the 13th; some won’t eat in restaurants; many wouldn’t think of setting a wedding on the date.

 Exactly how old is difficult to say, because tracing the origins of superstitions is an imprecise science, at best.
 In fact, it’s mostly guesswork.